Rafael dos Anjos: Move to Welterweight

-dos Anjos faced Tarec Saffiedine, former Strikeforce title holder, in a welterweight bout on 17 June 2017 at UFC Fight Night: Holm vs. Correia.
+dos Anjos faced Tarec Saffiedine, former Strikeforce title holder, in a welterweight bout on 17 June 2017 at UFC Fight Night 111.
 He won the fight via unanimous decision (30–27, 30–27, and 29–28).

 dos Anjos faced Neil Magny on 9 September 2017 at UFC 215.
 He won the fight via arm-triangle choke submission in the first round.
 This win also earned dos Anjos his fourth Performance of the Night bonus award.

-In a title eliminator, dos Anjos faced Robbie Lawler on 16 December 2017 in the main event at UFC on Fox: Lawler vs. dos Anjos. dos Anjos' fight plan relied heavily on low leg kicks and constant combos consisting of body shots and leg kicks.
+In a title eliminator, dos Anjos faced Robbie Lawler on 16 December 2017 in the main event at UFC on Fox 26. dos Anjos' fight plan relied heavily on low leg kicks and constant combos consisting of body shots and leg kicks.
 He won the fight by unanimous decision.

 dos Anjos fought Colby Covington on 9 June 2018, at UFC 225 for the Interim UFC Welterweight Championship.
 He lost the fight by unanimous decision.

 dos Anjos faced Kamaru Usman on 30 November 2018 at The Ultimate Fighter 28 Finale.
 He lost the fight via unanimous decision.

 dos Anjos faced Kevin Lee in Lee's welterweight debut at UFC Fight Night 152 on 18 May 2019.
 He won the fight via an arm triangle submission in the fourth round.

 dos Anjos faced Leon Edwards on 20 July 2019 at UFC on ESPN 4.
 He lost the fight via unanimous decision.

 dos Anjos faced Michael Chiesa on 25 January 2020, at UFC Fight Night 166.
 He lost the fight via unanimous decision.